danionescu0/docker-flask-mongodb-example/README.md

 The Grafana web interface is available at: http://localhost:3000

-The grafana API methods are available here: https://grafana.com/docs/grafana/latest/http_api/
+The Grafana API methods are available here: https://grafana.com/docs/grafana/latest/http_api/

-The grafana docker image creates a dashboard called "SensorMetrics", so in the interface go to home and select it.
+The Grafana docker image creates a dashboard called "SensorMetrics", so in the interface go to home and select it.
 Tips, in the "sensortype" selector write humidity / temperature or whatever you inserted and then press enter on it.
 I sometimes saw a bug, if you don't press enter it didn't select the corect sensortype as a default